KwatMDPhD/KwatMDPhD.jl/README.md

-The intersection between medicine and science (especially immunology!) is fascinating 🩺🧬🤩 In this podcast, Kwat Medetgul-Ernar (an MD-PhD candidate at Stanford) explains biomedical science with a splash of humor 🥼🤣 If you want to increase your biomedical knowledge, this show is for you 📚📈🌲
+The intersection between medicine and science (especially immunology!) is fascinating 🩺🧬🤩 In this podcast, Kwat Medetgul-Ernar (an MD-PhD candidate at Stanford) explains biomedical science with a splash of humor 🥼🤣 This show is for scientists and non-scientists alike; if you want to increase your biomedical knowledge, this show is for you 📚📈🌲

 Connect with me at https://KwatMDPhD.com 📍